EphrataTEALS/Tiger22/README.md

-# TEALS GitHub Codespaces for Ephrata High School
+# Codespaces, Content, and Container Repo for Ephrata High School AP Computer Science Java Course

 ## Creates a Development Container for Java on GitHub Codespaces

 These instructions will guide you through the process of setting up Codespaces, an online IDE. _IDE_ stands for _Integrated Development Environment_, which is a program that software developers use to write code.
 You can use any text editor to write code, but an IDE makes it _much_ easier.